top of page

 1. Describe and Draw

 Focus: Prepositions, present continuous, spatial awareness.
-Student A describes a picture; Student B draws it — without seeing it.
+Student A describes a picture; Student B draws it, without seeing it.

 “There’s a girl sitting under a tree.
 She’s reading.”“To her left, there’s a dog sleeping.”

-Helps with precision, clarification, and descriptive fluency.
+This helps with precision, clarification, and descriptive fluency.

 I found some really complex images on Pinterest (link below) and had students sit in groups of 3.
 One had the image (unseen by the others), another was the artist who had to draw what was being described, and the third student had a list of prepositions, and had to tick them off when they heard them being used.
 After a time limit, they then had to grade the artist's efforts by ticking everything that the artist had gotten right.
 Then they swapped roles and a new image was given.